Calf Implants (Calf Augmentation) Sydney

 A calf implant (calf augmentation) is an approved medical device for use in cosmetic surgery.
 As with any type of surgery that includes a foreign object, there are some additional risks involved.
 However, the results of calf augmentation surgery are tailored to your desires and natural features, provided you have realistic expectations about what can be achieved.

 Patients considering calf implants should be in good health and not have any serious underlying medical conditions, particularly anything related to blood clots.

 Dr Norris appreciates the courage required for many men to finally consult with a surgeon about a personal concern.
 Rest assured, you will be treated with the utmost sympathy and discretion throughout this process.

 During your first consultation, Dr Norris will evaluate your calves to determine whether you require a medical prosthesis or would benefit from a less invasive procedure such as fat transfer.
-Anyone in average physical condition and good health can be a candidate for calf implants surgery.
+Anyone in the average physical condition and good health can be a candidate for calf implants surgery.
 Photographs will be taken for your medical records and your medical history will be reviewed before going into the specific details of the procedure.

 This in-depth evaluation helps Dr Norris determine the best way to correct the problem and create calves that will complement your profile.
 Dr Norris will take you through the specifics of how the surgery will be performed, where the incisions will be placed and what approach will provide you with the best possible results.